feliposz/FelipOS/README.md

 - Netwide Assembler (NASM)
 - ImDisk tools
-- QEMU
+- QEMU, Bochs or similar for emulation
+- A 1.44MB floppy disk or USB key for real hardware

 ## Features

-- A simple bootloader
+- A bootloader that can search for a kernel file on the root directory, load and execute it.
-- A basic kernel with a command line (shell) and a few commands
+- A basic kernel with a command line (shell), some builtin commands and a "graphical" menu.
+- Can execute external binary programs.
-- Code is a complete rewrite and tries to keep compatibility with MikeOS system calls/interface
+- Code is a complete rewrite and tries to keep compatibility with MikeOS system calls/interface.
+    - Runs *most* original binary programs for MikeOS. \o/
-- (Probably) Lots of bugs!
+- ~~(Probably)~~  Lots of bugs!

 ## Notes

-- Some random notes written while studying the source for MikeOS.
+- Some random notes taken when studying the source for MikeOS.

 ## Testing